Tezumie/T5.js/readMe.md

 ### Installation

+The quickest way to start using T5.js is with the aijs.io browser-based code editor.

+Follow [this link](https://aijs.io/editor?user=Tezumie&project=T5JS) to open this entire GitHub repository in a browser-based code editor.
+Then, simply press the play button to see your sketch in action.

-You can include T5.js in your project by downloading the library and adding it to your HTML file:
+You can also include T5.js in your own project by downloading the library and adding it to your HTML file:

 ```html
 <!DOCTYPE html>